Pruning Tips from ScapeWorx Landscape Design & Maintenance

 If flowering shrubs are not pruned correctly, there is a strong possibility that the flowers will not bloom that season or the following depending on what type of shrub it is.
 For instance, hydrangeas are very temperamental whereas rose bushes are not.

-Call ScapeWorx Today if You Need Help Pruning
+Call ScapeWorx Today if You Need More Than Just Pruning Tips

 You should always use sharp, clean tools, when working.
 It makes your job easier and it’s better for the plant.
 And be sure to follow all safety measures.
 These devices if used improperly, can be very dangerous.